- This post contains affiliate links. Read more here.

 If your pet is experiencing any of these symptoms, especially breathing troubles, see your veterinarian or visit an emergency vet right away.

-What About When Your Dog Has To Go Outside?
+What About When Your Dog Has to Go Outside?

-When circumstances force the occasional trip outside, it’s important to give your pet a thorough check once you’re back indoors.
+It’s also important to give your pet a thorough check once you’re back indoors.
 Vets recommend wiping their fur down, paying particular attention to their mouth and eyes, to remove ash or smoke particles.

-Indoor Activities To Keep Your Dog Busy
+Indoor Activities to Keep Your Dog Busy

 If you live in an area affected by wildfire smoke, it’s a great time to focus on indoor activities.
 You could brush up on your dog’s training, try enrichment games, or get help from a local pet sitter or in-home daycare to keep your dog busy in the absence of outdoor walks.